PAV – Living Art Park

 The PAV encompasses a park – conceived as an art-experimentation territory and where site-specific installations and temporary artworks are placed – and a building, partially buried underground, where the public is involved in art “hands-on” activities.

-Along with producing art exhibitions, the PAV also organizes seminars, public meetings and workshops.
+Along with producing art exhibitions, the PAV also organizes seminars, public meetings, and workshops.

-Photo courtesy PAV – Turin
+Photos courtesy PAV – Turin

 The PAV is a center for contemporary arts in Turin, composed of an open-air exhibition space and an interactive museum.
 Nature and Art is the main theme